r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Inshun:**

-I am a Servant who has been summoned to this place, and that young {(M) man /(F) lady} there is one of few in this time who knows what Servants are.
+I am a Servant who has been summoned to this place, and that young [♂ man /♀ lady] there is one of few in this time who knows what Servants are.

 **Inshun:**